amitkharche/regression_projects/regression_sales_forecasting_multi_model_RandomForest_XGBoost_CatBoost/README.md

 - **File**: `sales_data.csv`
 - **Type**: Simulated retail sales dataset
 - **Columns include**:
+  - Store
   - Date
-  - Store ID
-  - Region
+  - Promo
-  - Weekly Sales
+  - Sales
-  - Promotion Flag
-  - Store Type
-  - Holiday Indicator

 > **Note:** This dataset is synthetically generated and does not represent any real business data.